YohanPipereau/UserKernelCommunication/Readme.md

 Tests were run on an Intel(R) Core(TM) i5-4210U CPU @ 1.70GHz with 2 core and 2
 threads per core.
-Results are provided in clock cycles/messages and messages are all 1024 bytes long.
+Results are provided in clock cycles/messages.
+Messages are all 1000 to 1024 bytes long.

 User to Kernel :
 ----------------